kAtharva4/AI_Powered_E-commerce/README.md

 # AI-Powered MERN E-commerce Website

+## Project Overview
-This repository contains the source code for a full-stack, AI-powered e-commerce website built using the MERN stack (MongoDB, Express.js, React, and Node.js).
-The project combines a modern online shopping experience with innovative features like voice-activated navigation and a secure payment system.
+This project is an AI-powered e-commerce platform built using the MERN stack.
+The key feature is a voice-activated AI assistant that helps users navigate the site and find products.
+The website also includes a comprehensive admin panel for product and order management, secure user authentication, and a integrated payment gateway.

----

-## Features
+## Core Features

-- **AI Voice Commands:** Navigate the website and perform actions using simple voice commands (e.g., "Open Cart Page," "Open Collection").
+- **AI Assistant**: Navigate the website and search for products using voice commands.
-- **User Authentication:** Secure sign-up and login using Google Authentication for a seamless user experience.
+- **User Authentication**: Secure sign-up and login with email/password or Google authentication.
-- **Admin Dashboard:** A robust admin panel for managing products, viewing and deleting existing items, and tracking customer orders.
+- **Admin Panel**: A dedicated section for administrators to manage products, track orders, and update order statuses.
-- **Payment Gateway:** Integrated with Razorpay to facilitate secure and reliable online payments.
+- **Product Management**: Admins can add, delete, and manage product details, including marking items as "best sellers."
-- **Advanced Filtering:** Users can easily find products by filtering based on category and sub-category.
+- **Product Filtering & Search**: Users can easily find products by filtering by category and sub-category or by using the search bar.
-- **Interactive UI:** Features a responsive design, animated sliders, and an intuitive layout for an engaging shopping experience.

----

-The website will now be running at `http://localhost:3000`.

----
+- **Shopping Cart**: A fully functional cart that allows users to add, remove, and update product quantities.
+- **Payment Gateway**: Secure online payments are processed through Razorpay, supporting UPI payments.
+- **Order Tracking**: Users can view and track their orders with real-time status updates.
+- **Responsive Design**: The website is fully responsive, ensuring a seamless experience across all devices.

+## Technology Stack
+- **MERN Stack**:
+  - **MongoDB**: NoSQL database for storing product, user, and order data.
+  - **Express.js**: Backend web application framework for handling API routes.
+  - **React.js**: Front-end JavaScript library for building the user interface.
+  - **Node.js**: Server-side runtime environment.
+- **Other Technologies**:
+  - **Vite**: Build tool for setting up the React project.
+  - **Tailwind CSS**: Utility-first CSS framework for styling.
+  - **Razorpay**: For payment processing.
+  - **Firebase**: Used for Google authentication.
+  - **Cloudinary**: Cloud-based service for image storage.

-## License
+## File Structure

-This project is licensed under the MIT License.
+- `admin/`: Code for the admin panel.
+- `backend/`: Backend code.
+  - `config/`: Configuration files (e.g., database connection, tokens).
+  - `controllers/`: Logic for handling requests.
+  - `middlewares/`: Middleware functions (e.g., authentication).
+  - `models/`: Database schemas.
+  - `routes/`: API routes.
+- `frontend/`: Frontend code.
+  - `src/`: Source code for the React app.
+    - `assets/`: Static assets like images.
+    - `components/`: Reusable React components.
+    - `context/`: State management for the application.
+    - `pages/`: Individual website pages.
+    - `utils/`: Utility functions.